You or Your Loved One has Narcolepsy: Why is it important to Be Treated?

 The symptoms of narcolepsy, such as cataplexy and sleep paralysis, can be frightening for patients and loved ones, who may not fully understand what is happening.
 Vivid dreams, weight gain, mood changes, and daytime sleepiness often have a collective adverse effect on patient quality of life.
 In addition, with symptom onset typically between ages 10 and 35 years, patients with narcolepsy face lifelong challenges.
 For management to be successful, patients and their families and caregivers need to take a proactive role in shared decision‐making to set and achieve treatment goals.

-On Wednesday, December 8 at 5:00 PM, join Emmanuel Mignot, MD, PhD, Craig Reynolds Professor of Sleep Medicine at Stanford University; Julie Flygare, President and CEO of Project Sleep; and patients and caregivers for a free live 1-hour educational activity designed to provide strategies to cope with the lifelong journey of narcolepsy.
+Join Emmanuel Mignot, MD, PhD, Craig Reynolds Professor of Sleep Medicine at Stanford University; Julie Flygare, President and CEO of Project Sleep; and patients and caregivers for a free 1-hour educational activity designed to provide strategies to cope with the lifelong journey of narcolepsy.

 Watch this program and you will learn: